 The Myrtles Plantation, USA

-Now open as a bed and breakfast, this plantation in Louisiana bills itself as one of America’s most haunted places.
-Local legend says that in the 1800s, a slave poisoned the plantation owner’s family and was hanged for her crime.
+Local legend says that in the 1800s, an enslaved woman poisoned the plantation owner’s family and was hanged for her crime.
 Since then, she and the dead children have been spotted wandering through the grounds.

 Highgate Cemetery, London